-Notice that the PLR-BVAR improves uniformly over the Flat- and MN-BVAR.
-The accuracy gains start to be evident at a 2-3 year horizon, and become conspicuous at horizons of 5 years and longer, reflecting the fact that the Minnesota prior alone is not enough to reduce the spurious explanatory power of the deterministic component typical of flat-prior VARs.
+Notice that the PLR-BVAR improves uniformly over the MN-BVAR, especially at long horizons, reflecting the fact that the Minnesota prior alone is not enough to reduce the spurious explanatory power of the deterministic component typical of flat-prior VARs.
 According to the existing literature, one way to reduce this pathology is to augment the MN-BVAR with a sum-of-coefficients prior.
-The resulting SZ-BVAR outperforms the MN-BVAR, but is still substantially less accurate than the PLR-BVAR for predicting investment and the investment-to-GDP ratio.
-Observe that the forecasting performance of the DIFF-VAR is very similar to that of the SZ-BVAR, which suggests that the sumof-coefficients prior strongly shrinks the VAR coefficients toward values consistent with a VAR representation in first differences.
-Finally, figure 5.1 shows that the PLR-BVAR also dominates the vector error-correction model of King et al. (1991).
-This specification corresponds to an extreme version of the PLR, which dogmatically imposes the existence of a common stochastic trend for output, consumption and investment, without introducing any additional prior information.
+The resulting SZ-BVAR does outperform the MN-BVAR, but is still substantially less accurate than the PLR-BVAR for predicting investment and the investment-to-GDP ratio.
+Finally, observe that the forecasting performance of the naive model is very similar to that of the SZ-BVAR, which suggests that the sum-of-coefficients prior strongly shrinks the VAR coefficients toward values consistent with the existence of independent random walks for all three variables.